Leicester Square: 16th–18th centuries

 At the end of the 17th century, Lord Leicester's heir, Philip Sidney, 3rd Earl of Leicester, permitted a small amount of retail development in booths along the front of Leicester House.
-A statue of King George I was built on the square in 1760 following the coronation of his great-grandson, George III.
+A statue of George I was built on the square in 1760 following the coronation of his great-grandson, George III.
 The square remained fashionable throughout most of the 18th century, with notable residents including the architect James Stuart at No 35 from 1766 to 1788 and the painter John Singleton Copley at No. 28 from 1776 to 1783.

 Leicester House was intermittently inhabited during the mid-18th century, and was finally sold to the naturalist Ashton Lever in 1775.
 Lever turned the house into a museum with a significant amount of natural history objects.
 In turn, the square began to serve as a venue for popular entertainments.
 Brothels began to appear around Leicester Square during the century, and visitors could pay to watch the severed heads of traitors executed at Temple Bar through a telescope.
 Leicester House became home of a museum of natural curiosities called the Holophusikon in the 1780s.
 It was demolished in 1791–72 due to rising debts following the extinction of the Leicester peerage, and replaced by Leicester Place.
 That in turn was converted into a church in 1865 and is now the site of the Prince Charles Cinema.

 In 1790, a new Royal Opera House was proposed to be built in Leicester Square.
-The scheme was led by The Prince of Wales, Francis Russell, 5th Duke of Bedford and James Cecil, 1st Marquess of Salisbury and aimed to re-establish London as a centre for Italian opera and ballet, with an opera house to rival those in mainland Europe.
+The scheme was led by the Prince of Wales, Francis Russell, 5th Duke of Bedford and James Cecil, 1st Marquess of Salisbury and aimed to re-establish London as a centre for Italian opera and ballet, with an opera house to rival those in mainland Europe.
 The opera house was never built, as the royal patent needed at that time to license a theatre was refused.
 The plans for the original design are preserved in Sir John Soane's Museum, while a 1790 painting by William Hodges, which displays the finished design, belongs to the Museum of London.